 How does it work?

-There are a wide range of cloud service providers, with major providers like Google and Microsoft offering a range of services applicable to all businesses (such as data storage, facilitating online collaboration, and standard business software applications) alongside smaller providers offering sector specific, niche software.
+There is a wide range of cloud service providers, with major providers like Google and Microsoft offering a range of services applicable to all businesses (such as data storage, facilitating online collaboration, and standard business software applications) alongside smaller providers offering sector specific, niche software.

 Cloud services to businesses are typically charged on a ‘pay as you go’ basis, so it’s important to understand what exactly the pricing model offers and how much use your business expects from your cloud provider.
 This will help ensure that you are getting the best possible value for money.